seancdavis/seancdavis-com/www/src/blog/posts/2012-12-02-add-custom-css-to-sharepoint-2010-without-master-page.md

 tags:
   - css
   - sharepoint
 description: Here's how you can add custom styles to a specific site collection in SharePoint 2010.
+image: /blog/default/default-blue-01.png
 ---

 SharePoint 2010 provides a nice and easy way to add custom styles to your site collection without touching the master page.
 You can accomplish this on a page-by-page basis by adding your styles to a Content Editor Web Part's [HTML](/blog/wtf-is-html/) source between two style tags.